RayyanNafees/pb-llm/docs/session_2025-10-15_13-27-26.380/pocketbase_docs_full.md

 data (default to
 false).
 # Web APIs reference - API Collections
-Open Source backend in 1 file with realtime database, authentication, file storage and admin dashboard
-## Parameters
 - **page** (Number): The page (aka. offset) of the paginated list (default to 1).
 - **perPage** (Number): The max returned collections per page (default to 30).
 - **sort** (String): Specify the ORDER BY fields.
 Add - / + (default) in front of the attribute for DESC /